PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 ## 3) What will you be doing for Data Science?

-You will start on your path to becoming a data analyst by **learning how to describe, visualise and understand data**.
-A data analyst serves as a gatekeeper of the organization’s data collection, ensuring that the stakeholders can make informed decisions based on accurate, correct, and complete data.
+You will start on your path to becoming a data proffesional by **learning how to describe, visualise and understand data**.
+The data proffesionals serve the gatekeepers of the organization’s data collection, ensuring that the stakeholders can make informed decisions based on accurate, correct, and complete data.

 <img src="./images/data_analyst.jpg" alt="Data analyst" width="600"/>

 *Figure 1.
-What does a data analyst do?*
+What does a data proffesional do?*

-The responsibilities of a data analyst are generally varied, challenging, and fun.
+The responsibilities and roles of a data proffesionals are generally varied, challenging, and fun.
 One day you might be pre-processing (e.g. transforming, cleaning etc.) data with SQL, another day you might participate in a stakeholder alignment session (e.g. establishing key performance indicators), another day you might be visualising that key performance indicator in Power BI or apply a simple ML model in Python or R to a dataset.

-To successfully perform these tasks, a data analyst must have a broad skillset (i.e. jack-of-all-trades), which includes but is not limited to:
+To successfully perform these tasks, a data proffesional must have a broad foundation, which includes but is not limited to:

 - Critical thinking
 - Presentation skills